Contemporary European law: Austrian code (ABGB)

 Empress Maria Theresa of Austria's ambition to provide the Habsburg domains with a civil code, which had failed with the never-promulgated Codex Theresianus of 1766, was ultimately realized half a century later with the Austrian Civil Code of 1811.
 It entered into force on 1 January 1812 to make justice more manageable and consistent across a realm whose populations had previously been governed by diverse legal systems.
 The task of unifying the laws into a single text was initially given to a commission headed by the Italian jurist Carlo Antonio Martini, who presented a draft in 1796 that faced widespread criticism.
 The initiative was later taken up by Franz von Zeiller, Martini's student, who revised and improved upon his teacher's work, eventually leading to the final approval of the Allgemeines bürgerliches Gesetzbuch (ABGB).
-The code comprised 1,502 articles, divided into three books—persons, property, and actions—following the traditional structure of Gaius’s Institutes...
+The code comprised 1,502 articles, divided into three books—persons, property, and actions—following the traditional structure of Gaius's Institutes...
 It was the first Austrian code that could not be supplemented by external sources, as it was intended both to reorganize existing law and to expressly repeal all conflicting legal sources then in force.

 The ABGB dealt exclusively with private law.
 Regarding marriage, after lengthy debate and unlike in France, it was defined as a religious sacrament, and thus deemed irrevocable and indissoluble.
 For the same reason, marriages between Christians and non-Christians were prohibited.
 Married women were allowed to manage their paraphernal property freely without their husband's authorization.
 The provisions on property were less innovative, still reflecting the Roman law distinction—later adopted in medieval law—between usufruct and direct ownership.
 The institution of fideicommissum (entail) also remained in effect, albeit with some limitations compared to the past.
 Stylistically, the code's language was less prescriptive than that of the Napoleonic Code, allowing for greater judicial discretion and a partial openness to natural law.
-Legal historians have nonetheless emphasized how the third part of the code appears quite modern, especially in its treatment of the “modification and extinction of legal relationships,” anticipating nineteenth-century doctrinal developments in the legal transaction.
+Legal historians have nonetheless emphasized how the third part of the code appears quite modern, especially in its treatment of the "modification and extinction of legal relationships", anticipating 19th-century doctrinal developments in the legal transaction.